 Any member of the public can comment on a planning application.
 Most applications allow a period of 21 days for comments to be made.
-We strongly recommend that you view the application (including all associated plans and documents) and read the guidance below before submitting any comments.
+We strongly recommend that you view the application (including all associated plans and documents) and read the guidelines below before submitting any comments.

 Please remember that you are responsible for any statements you make and any comments, whether they are sent to us online or by email or post, will be publicly available.
-Additionally, comments are published on the Council's website, although the Council reserves the right to remove from its website any comments that it consider may be defamatory or offensive.
+Additionally, comments are published on the council's website, although the council reserves the right to remove from its website any comments that it consider may be defamatory or offensive.
 Letters marked "confidential" and anonymous letters cannot be considered.

 How to comment on or object

 If you want to comment on any current planning application you can do so in the following ways:

 - By using our online system (currently unavailable), which is the quickest and easiest way to view and comment on an application.
 You do not need to register to use the service however, if you do you will be able to take advantage of all the features of the system, for example, you can receive email notifications of any new planning applications in your area or of specific interest to you and track the applications until a decision has been made.
 The system is straightforward to use but instructions are available if required

 - By email to email@example.com.
 Occasionally emails are inadvertently rejected by our SPAM filter.
 We suggest you check if your representation has been received by viewing it on our online system (currently unavailable).
 If it is not displayed within 3 working days, please contact us by telephone for further advice